-As I mentioned at the outset of this article, there isn’t a quick and easy formulate to calculate what your marketing budget should be.
+As I mentioned at the outset of this article, there isn’t a quick and easy formula to calculate what your marketing budget should be.
 Your data is king and requires building over time to enable you to make good budgeting decisions.
-Instead of shooting from the hip, use good judgement based on solid analytics.
+Instead of shooting from the hip, use good judgment based on solid analytics.

 Take the time to create a marketing plan that will help empower your decision-making process through an honest comparison of channels – which will help your marketing efforts to be sustainable and your business profitable!